bjl2n/tjhd_prevalence_of_obesity/README.md

 # Estimating local prevalence of obesity via survey under cost constraints: Stratifying ZCTAs in Virginia's Thomas Jefferson Health District

-This is some of the code used to generate the results found in the paper 'Estimating local prevalence of obesity via survey under cost constraints: Stratifying ZCTAs in Virginia's Thomas Jefferson Health District' by Lobo B., Bonds, D., and Kafadar, K. that appears in Statistics and Public Policy.
+This repository contains code to recreate some of the analysis found in the paper 'Estimating local prevalence of obesity via survey under cost constraints: Stratifying ZCTAs in Virginia's Thomas Jefferson Health District' by Lobo B., Bonds, D., and Kafadar, K. that appears in Statistics and Public Policy.

 ### Publication Information